-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission n original text with track o changes Reason PMM018 3.1.14 3.1.15 3.1.16 area over the plan that observed in th period.
-The level of hous e JCS area overall since 19 PPF and the best available ing and employment development to meet to ing development proposed is at an overall in 1991 and would represent an increase in housing information of the likely levels of housing reconstruction. rate higher than ng supply in line Text updated and moved from explanation section of policy SP1 9 (with deletion in relation to oversupply against the housing requirement).
-Further explanation provided in Policy SP2.
-1991-2001 1326 2001-2011 1450 2011-2031 1759 on sites that are the housing and ndividual district he district plans.
-Summary explanation of the role of different sites and plans in meeting area.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission n original text with track o changes Reason PMM018 3.1.14 3.1.15 3.1.16 area over the plan that observed in th with the aims of NF period.
+The level of hous e JCS area overall since 19 PPF and the best available ing and employment development to meet ing development proposed is at an overall 191 and would represent an increase in hous information of the likely levels of housing re rate higher than ing supply in line Text updated and moved from explanation section of policy SP1 9 (with deletion in relation to oversupply against the housing requirement).
+Further explanation Annual JCS Housi ng Delivery Annual JCS Housing Requirement provided in Policy SP2.
+1991-2001 2001-2011 2011-2031 Summary explanation of the role of different sites 1326 1450 1759 and plans in meeting development needs. area.
 A key part of identified through employment needs capacities of each of the delivery will be throu Policy SA1.
 These large s s of the area.
-However, a puthority which will be de lude Neighbourhood Plai development will be distributed and delivere gh the development of the Strategic Allocation ites will make a key contribution towards there is a significant role to play for the in livered through non-strategic allocations in the ns which could identify local sites and po development needs.
+However, a authority which will be de lude Neighbourhood Plai development will be distributed and delivered the development of the Strategic Allocate ites will make a key contribution towards there is a significant role to play for the idlivered through non-strategic allocations in the which could identify local sites and possible. ion sites that are the housing and ndividual district the district plans.
 Redrafted to indicate that monitoring arrangements are more comprehensive than just the AMR.
-Further details on monitoring and review is provided in Delivery, Monitoring and Review section. framework is include the successful deliver.
-The monitoring and the monitoring and the ded in the plan, setting ou very of the plan strategy. rrangements set out in cluding delivery against the OAN, a sepant the key indicators and contingencies that we the Delivery, Monitoring and Review sectors are a sepantifications. will be critical to
+Further details on monitoring and review is provided in Delivery, Monitoring and Review section. framework is include cluding delivery against the OAN, a separate the key indicators and contingencies that the Delivery, Monitoring and Review sec a enable the JCS authorities to identify ing ho